Language Agents for Hypothesis-driven Clinical Decision Making with Reinforcement Learning: Language Agents for Clinical Decision Making

-\textbf{Training Clinical Action Selection~~} At the core of training clinical decision-making lies the training of clinical action selection.
+\textbf{Training Efficient Clinical Action Selection~~} At the core of training clinical decision-making lies the training of clinical action selection.
 During interaction with the clinical decision-making environment the model can freely choose to iteratively request any number of tests in any order.
 Given the vast number of possible diagnostic pathways, defining an optimal test sequence for each patient is infeasible, we therefore do not have a ground truth on which tests to perform.
 To still be able to train clinical decision-making, we propose to use reinforcement learning, where the model can learn through trial-and-error which tests are useful in which situations.
-Equal to the confidence calibration training, we employ the PPO algorithm \cite{schulman2017proximal} for reinforcement learning training.
-Through interaction with the clinical decision-making environment the model requests different tests until it decides on a diagnosis.
-We design our reward function to present the model with a fixed positive reward $r_{pos}$ if the final diagnosis at the end of the diagnosis episode was correct, or a fixed negative reward $r_{neg}$ if it is wrong.
+Equal to the confidence calibration training, we employ the GRPO algorithm \citep{shao2024deepseekmath} for reinforcement learning training.
+Through interaction with the clinical decision-making environment the model freely requests different tests until it decides on a diagnosis.
+The requested tests are provided to the model by the environment whenever available.
+If not available the model is notified and asked to request a different test.
+We design our diagnosis reward function $R_{diag}$ to present the model with a fixed positive reward $r_{pos}$ if the final diagnosis at the end of the diagnosis episode was correct, or a fixed negative reward $r_{neg}$ if it is wrong.
 Additionally, we punish the model with reward $r_{invalid}$ if the model violates the specified format.
 Our reward function is thus:

+Not just diagnosis accuracy but also diagnostic efficiency is an important factor in clinical decision making.
+Different tests have different costs for the healthcare system, e.g., a CT scan is much more expensive, than a simple blood value.
+The model should therefore only request expensive tests, when necessary for diagnosis.
+To incentivize efficient behaviour, we add an additional reward function $R_{cost}$ that punishes test usage relative to their cost: